atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 If the gamepad does connect but it doesn't rumble, then mosty probably the wrong driver is loaded, or the gamepad is quirky and doesn't fully support the protocol.

+Check the output of the `dmesg` command to see whether xpadneo was loaded and logged your gamepad.

 ### Gamepad has quirks (i.e., wrong rumble behavior)